AntreasKouloumis/Soccer-Tournament-Simulator/README.md

 ## Features

-The Soccer Tournament Manager offers the following features:
+The Soccer Tournament Simulator offers the following features:

 - **Tournament Simulation:** You can simulate an entire soccer tournament, including multiple matches and teams.
 - **Match Simulation:** Simulate individual soccer matches, tracking scores, and game events.